cncf/tag-security/governance/process.md

    effort.
 Try to complete the template as much as possible.

-1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, bring the issue up for discussion in a Security TAG meeting.
+1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, bring the issue up for discussion.
    The following guidance shows common steps, though communication often happens in different sequence.
 The key outcome is that there is opportunity for input across different channels, with thoughtfulness to accessibility across